SebastianUdden/simply-chatroom/README.md

 # Simply Chatroom

-A simple chat app for the modern web, built with socket.io and express.
+A simple chat application for the modern web, built with socket.io and express.

 ```bash
 npm install && npm start